72squared/redpipe/README.rst

 It doesn't matter.
 Whatever you use normally in your application.
 The goal is to reuse your application's existing redis connection.
-RedPipe can be used to do everything in your application or you can just use it in certain spots.
+RedPipe can be used to build your entire in your application.
+Or you can use *RedPipe* along side your existing code.

 More on this later.

 Getting Started
 ---------------
-Using redpipe is really easy.
+Using *RedPipe* is really easy.
 We can pipeline multiple calls to redis and assign the results to variables.